Inside: Children will have so much fun learning and playing with these farm theme preschool activities!

-- Word Family DIY Puzzle from Happy Tot Shelf – Watch the tutorial to learn how to make one here.
+- Word Family DIY Puzzle from Happy Tot Shelf - Watch the puzzle tutorial to learn how to make one.
 We used this DIY puzzle to learn the -ig word family.
 Keep this DIY toy for learning other word families. (language)

 - Farm Themed CVC Words Printable from A Dab of Glue Will Do - My preschooler built 3 letters words using the cute printable and letter beads. (language)